mfogel/natural-earth-admin-mvt/README.md

 Features are sourced from the [10m Natural Earth Admin 0 and Admin 1 geojson](https://github.com/nvkelso/natural-earth-vector/tree/master/geojson).
 Major lakes straddling international boundaries are excluded from the features.
 All features are rendered as polygons/multipolygons in the vector tiles.
 Zoom levels 0 thru 5 are rendered.

-#### Tags

-All tags present in the natural earth data are removed, excluding following which are carried through:

-* a human-readable, generally english-language `name` field
-* and an `id` field.
-For Admin 0 features (ie. countries) this is their [ISO 3166-1 Alpha 2](https://www.iso.org/standard/63545.html) code.
-For Admin 1 features (ie. states/provinces) this is their [ISO 3166-2](https://www.iso.org/standard/63546.html) code.

 #### Layers

 Features in the vector tiles are organized into a series of layers.